-788. Regiments also executed other interest rate swaps on Transnet debt not directly related to the financing of the 1064 locomotive acquisition.
+- 787. Regiments also executed other interest rate swaps on Transnet debt not directly related to the financing of the 1064 locomotive acquisition.
 The decision was to hedge R11.3 billion of other Transnet debt at a floating rate by swapping it for a fixed rate of interest.
-The counterparty in this instance was the Transnet Second Defined Benefit Fund ("TSDBF").

-789. This transaction was extraordinary because Transnet was in effect betting against its own pension fund in the hedging market.
+The counterparty in this instance was the Transnet Second Defined Benefit Fund ("TSDBF"). - 788.
+This transaction was extraordinary because Transnet was in effect betting against its own pension fund in the hedging market.
 An interest rate swap always involves one party winning and one party losing.
 One party bets on a rise in interest rates and the other on a decline in interest rates.
-1127 As it turned out, in this instance the TSDBF and its members benefited considerably at the expense of Transnet.
+As it turned out, in this instance the TSDBF and its members benefited considerably at the expense of Transnet. - 789.
+These swaps were done during the tenure of Mr Shane as the chairperson of the TSDBF.
+Indeed, there is evidence suggesting strongly that the appointment of Mr

-1125 Transcript 5 June 2019, p 40 et seq; and Transnet-Ref-Bundle-06857, para 12.2.3
+Transcript 5 June 2019, p 40 et seq; and Transnet-Ref-Bundle-06857, para 12.2.3